mitchell-lang/docs/mitchell_lib_doc.md

 ---
 # Mitchell Libraries

-## Using Libraries

-Mitchell uses the Standard ML module system.
-You can read about how to use modules provided by libraries [here](faq/modules.md).

 ## The Standard Basis Library

 Mitchell includes most of the Standard Basis Library for Standard ML.